 A wallet is only considered secure, when I (just me, nobody else) have the private key to this wallet.

 The private key means everything in crypto.
 It allows me to be the only beneficiary of all the funds on a wallet.
-If I don’t have access to the private key of a wallet (for example on an exchange), I don’t own any Bitcoins.
+If I don’t have access to the private key of a wallet (for example on an exchange), I don’t own any Bitcoin.
 Then the owner of the wallet only has the obligation to transfer the funds on my behalf.
-If he doesn’t or if the exchange suddenly disappears, so do my Bitcoins.
+If he doesn’t or if the exchange suddenly disappears, so do my Bitcoin.
 Therefore: not your keys, not your coins!

-I use BitAddress, to create a secure paperwallet, which I use mostly for storing my Bitcoins.
+I use BitAddress, to create a secure paperwallet, which I use mostly for storing my Bitcoin.
 You can also download this page and run it offline on your computer, or you can also use the Wallet-Generator on my website.

 5) Transferring your Bitcoin to the secure wallet.

 After creating the secure wallet, you can make the withdrawal from the exchange by using the “withdraw” option and send it to your wallet.
-Make sure to double check the address, as Bitcoins sent to a wrong address can never be recovered.
+Make sure to double check the address, as Bitcoin sent to a wrong address can never be recovered.

 You can then check your balance and the transactions on your address via a blockexplorer such as Blockchain.info or BTC.com.